 The Dominican Republic’s capital, Santo Domingo, is said to be the most ancient European city in the United States.
 Probably for that same reason why Santo Domingo has a colorful heritage and rich history, that is why this part of the Dominican Republic is worth discovering.
-This region takes pride of its museums, galleries and theaters, just a proof how the city upholds its important past despite the modernity’s full swing.
+This region takes pride in its museums, galleries, and theaters, just a proof of how the city upholds its important past despite the modernity’s full swing.

 One of the top historic attractions in the region is the Alcázar de Colón, hailed as America’s oldest vice-regal residence.
 For almost 60 years, Alcazar de Colon served as the center of the Spanish Court.
 Now in modern times, the successful restoration of the palace reflects the timeless and world-class architecture of the Spanish colony.

 Meanwhile, Santo Domingo Colonial City was recognized by the UNESCO World Heritage Site due to its cultural and historical value and well- preserved structures that date back to as far as the 1500s.
 The first cathedral in the world is in Santo Domingo, the Cathedral Primada de America.
 The interior of the cathedral has a stunning artworks and paintings, while its exterior has the combination of Renaissance details and Gothic style.
 Another historic attraction not to be missed is the Plaza de Cultura, a square where most of the city’s museums are found, including the Museum of the Dominican Man, the National Museum of Natural History, and the Museum of Modern Art.